-- (f) was an officer of Crown during that time within the meaning of s 9 of the Corporations Act and ASX Listing Rule 19.12; - (g) was, at all times in the Relevant Period, a Secretary of Riverbank; and - (h) was, from 30 June 2017 to the end of the Relevant Period, a Secretary of Southbank. - 36.
-At all material times each director and officer of Crown was obliged: - (a) by s 180 of the Corporations Act and/or in equity and/or at general law, to exercise their powers and discharge their duties with the degree of care and diligence that a reasonable person would exercise if they were a director or officer of Crown in Crown's circumstances and occupied the office held by, and the same responsibilities within Crown as the director or officer; - (b) by s 181 of the Corporations Act and/or in equity and/or at general law, to exercise their powers and discharge their duties in good faith in the best interests of Crown, and for a proper purpose; - (c) by s 182 of the Corporations Act and/or in equity and/or at general law, to not improperly use their position to gain an advantage for themselves or someone else or cause detriment to Crown; - (d) by s 183 of the Corporations Act and/or in equity and/or at general law, to not improperly use the information to gain an advantage for themselves or someone else, or cause detriment to Crown; and - (e) by s 184 of the Corporations Act and/or in equity and/or at general law not to recklessly fail to exercise their powers and discharge their duties in good faith and for a proper purpose. - 37.
-At all material times any information of which each person who was a director or officer of Crown as pleaded above (Crown Officers) became aware, or which ought reasonably to have come into his or her possession in the course of the performance of his or her respective duties as an officer of Crown, was information of which Crown was aware (as awareness is defined in ASX Listing Rule 19.12).
+- iii.
+From around May 2017, Preston was both the Chief Legal Officer Australian Resorts at Crown, and Crown's designated anti-money laundering compliance officer at Crown Melbourne with duties encompassing the matters pleaded at sub-paragraph 35(e) and paragraph 84. - iv.
+By reason of (i) to (iii) above, Preston was a person who made or participated in making decisions that affected the whole, or a substantial part, of the business of Crown and/or had the capacity to affect significantly Crown's financial standing. - v.
+The Plaintiff also refers to the findings of the Commissioner that the Crown Board placed much reliance on Preston: Commissioner Report, Volume 2, Chapter 4.3 at [3]. - vi.
+Further particulars may be provided following discovery. - (g) was, at all times in the Relevant Period, a Secretary of Riverbank; and - (h) was, from 30 June 2017 to the end of the Relevant Period, a Secretary of Southbank. - 36.
+At all material times each director and officer of Crown was obliged: - (a) by s 180 of the Corporations Act and/or in equity and/or at general law, to exercise their powers and discharge their duties with the degree of care and diligence that a reasonable person would exercise if they were a director or officer of Crown in Crown's circumstances and occupied the office held by, and had the same responsibilities within Crown as the director or officer; - (b) by s 181 of the Corporations Act and/or in equity and/or at general law, to exercise their powers and discharge their duties in good faith in the best interests of Crown, and for a proper purpose; - (c) by s 182 of the Corporations Act and/or in equity and/or at general law, to not improperly use their position to gain an advantage for themselves or someone else or cause detriment to Crown; - (d) by s 183 of the Corporations Act and/or in equity and/or at general law, to not improperly use information obtained because they are, or have been, a director or other officer or employee of Crown, to gain an advantage for themselves or someone else, or cause detriment to Crown; and - (e) by s 184 of the Corporations Act and/or in equity and/or at general law not to recklessly fail to exercise their powers and discharge their duties in good faith and for a proper purpose.

+37. At all material times any information of which each person who was a director or officer of Crown as pleaded above (Crown Officers) became aware, or which ought reasonably to have come into his or her possession in the course of the performance of his or her respective duties as an officer of Crown, was information of which Crown was aware (as awareness is defined in ASX Listing Rule 19.12).